seandmurray/docker_ubuntu_ssh_mini/README.md

 ## X11 over SSH

 The simplest way to display X11 apps on the host machine window, is to install firefox (or some other X11 app) in the container with apt-get.
+Example:
+`sudo apt-get -y install firefox`

 Then connect to the container with the -Y or the -X flag.
+Example:
-Example: ssh -Y -i /ssh/private.file <admin name>@container_ip -p container_port
+`ssh -Y -i /ssh/private.file <admin_name>@container_ip -p container_port`

 ## Mac

-To run just a command line version on a MAC requires only *homebrew* https://brew.sh/ Homebrew will install (if not already installed):
+To run just a command line version on a MAC requires *homebrew* https://brew.sh/ Homebrew will install the following (if not already installed):
   * VirtualBox https://www.virtualbox.org/
   * docker-machine https://github.com/docker/machine
   * docker https://www.docker.com/

 If you want use X11 apps from inside the container to display on MAC you will also need:
   * XCode (install from the Apple store)
-  * Xquartz (install using "brew cask install xquartz")
+  * Xquartz (install using `brew cask install xquartz`)